bramtechs/static-curl-openssl/README.md

 # static-curl-openssl
 CMake interface to quickly **statically link** curl and openssl, primary on Android devices.

 Do not use blindly in production.
-Check licenses of the resources below.
+Check licenses of the resources below.<br>
 Comes with absolutely no warranty.

 ## Resources